aalmanzaui1/prisma-eks-app/README.md

 Given this project deploy it to AWS in an automated and reproducible fashion.
 The website should be reachable from all over the world.

+[Infraestructure as a code] (https://github.com/aalmanzaui1/prisma-eks-app/tree/main/1-IAC-Terraform)

 ## Task 2

 Restrict access to the site by using mechanisms that can be adapted programmatically.

+[Infraestructure as a code] (https://github.com/aalmanzaui1/prisma-eks-app/tree/main/1-IAC-Terraform)

+ variables.tf 26 line

 ## Task 3

 Deploy the site using at least 2 technology stacks.
 Make sure that both types of deployment can be reproduced in an automated fashion.

+This proyect use :
+1. Terraform
+2. Docker
+3. Kubernetes
+4. Jenkins

 ## Task 4

 What issues can you identify in the given site?
 What types of improvements would you suggest?

+When the start command is executed the frontend app shown an error 404 not found, this is because the names of the applications are wrong, I need to modified the extension to js.
+I found that routes on nextjs

 # Table of Contents